🚨 Scam Guide · 2026

 How to Avoid

-• Watch respectfully from a distance — the ceremony is not a tourist activity
+• Watch respectfully from a distance — the ceremony is not a tourist activity.

-• If you want to participate, buy your own sticky rice from the morning market (5,000 kip)
+• If you want to participate, buy your own sticky rice from the morning market (5,000 kip).

-• Keep at least 2 meters distance and never use flash photography
+• Keep at least 2 meters distance and never use flash photography.

-• UNESCO has asked tourists to observe, not participate, to preserve the tradition
+• UNESCO has asked tourists to observe, not participate, to preserve the tradition.

 Scam #2

-The Slow Boat Accommodation Scam
+The Pakbeng Slow Boat Sold-Out Guesthouse Tout

 🔶 Medium